kostaslafa/LZW/README.md

 3. Press 'Q' for exit.

 ## NOTE
-The actual size of compressed data in Python file are actually larger in size than the input data.
-This is because I use a list data type.
+The actual size of compressed data in Python file is larger in size than the input data.
+This is because I use a list.

 BUT this is just a demo for LZW :)

 ## Contact